ohSnapDude/pinePhoneDocumentation/readme.md

 ## Status of becoming a daily driver

 Right now I do not have everything needed for my daily use yet.
-When that time comes the pinehone will replace this iPhone 6S Current tasks are as follows:
+When that time comes the pinehone will replace this iPhone 6S.
+Current tasks are as follows:

 * ~password manager~ - [compiled qtPass](./postmarketOs/qtpass.md)
 * Music
     * m3u reader - I plan on making this myself
     * ~internet radio~ - firefox
 * ~Video~ - firefox as well.
-I tried using kodi for this, and even went as far as
+I tried using kodi for this, and even went as far as setting up youtube playback.
+On the pinephone, performance was subpar compared to watching youtube over firefox so here I am :P One day though... the precious vlc will work on my phone somehow.
 * ~tox~ [Compiled qTox](./postmarketOs/qtox.md)
 * contacts - doing more studying on this.
 Might create a script that converts vcf to the sqlite3 database gnome-contacts is using.
 * ~weather~ - weather.gov & gnome-weather